pual/couchbase-mobile-portal/md-docs/ready/training/03-create-database.md

 <block class="wpf" />

 1. Open **CoreApp.cs** and navigate to the `CoreAppStart.CreateHint()` method.
-2. Change the `usePrebuiltDB` on the return value of the function to `true`
+2. Change the `usePrebuiltDB` on the return value of the function to `true`.

     ```c#
     retVal.usePrebuiltDB = true;